sayeda077/Seeding_QDArchive/README.md

 ---

-## Database

-The SQLite database used in this project:
+The project uses an SQLite database to store all collected metadata in a structured format:

 ```
 23308310-seeding.db